Igor Stravinsky: Illness and wartime collaborations

 Stravinsky's income from performance royalties was suddenly cut off when his Germany-based publisher suspended operations due to the war.
-To keep his family afloat, the composer sold numerous manuscripts and accepted commissions from wealthy impresarios; one such commission included Renard, a theater work completed in 1916 upon a request from Princesse Edmond de Polignac.
+To keep his family afloat, Stravinsky sold numerous manuscripts and accepted commissions from wealthy impresarios; one such commission included Renard, a theater work completed in 1916 upon a request from Princesse Edmond de Polignac.
 Additionally, Stravinsky made a new concert suite from The Firebird and sold it to a London publisher in an attempt to regain copyright control over the ballet.
 (Note: Stravinsky's early works were published by Moscow-based firms, but because Russia was not a signatory to the Berne Convention on international copyright regulations, many of his works composed before gaining French citizenship in 1931 (including The Firebird) were not protected by copyright outside of Russia.)
-Diaghilev continued to organize Ballets Russes shows across Europe, including two charity concerts for the Red Cross where Stravinsky made his conducting debut with The Firebird.
-When the Ballets Russes traveled to Rome in April 1917, Stravinsky met the artist Pablo Picasso, and the two adventured around Italy; a commedia dell'arte they saw in Naples inspired the ballet Pulcinella, (Note: Pulcinellas score is an arrangement of music by 18th-century Italian composers Giovanni Battista Pergolesi, Domenico Gallo, Fortunato Chelleri, and Alessandro Parisotti.) which premiered in Paris in May 1920 with designs by Picasso.
+Diaghilev continued to organize Ballets Russes shows across Europe, including two charity concerts for the Red Cross, where Stravinsky made his conducting debut with The Firebird.
+When the Ballets Russes traveled to Rome in April 1917, Stravinsky met Spanish artist Pablo Picasso, and the two adventured around Italy; a commedia dell'arte they saw in Naples inspired the ballet Pulcinella, (Note: Pulcinellas score is an arrangement of music by 18th-century Italian composers Giovanni Battista Pergolesi, Domenico Gallo, Fortunato Chelleri, and Alessandro Parisotti.) which premiered in Paris in May 1920 with designs by Picasso.

 France, 1920–1939

 Turn towards neoclassicism

-After the war ended, Stravinsky decided that his residence in Switzerland was too far from Europe's musical activity, and briefly moved his family to Carantec, France.
-In September 1920, they relocated to the home of Coco Chanel, an associate of Diaghilev's, where Stravinsky composed his early neoclassical work the Symphonies of Wind Instruments.
-After his relationship with Chanel developed into an affair, Stravinsky relocated his family to the white émigré-hub Biarritz in May 1921, partly due to the presence of his other lover Vera de Bosset.
-At the time, de Bosset was married to the former Ballet Russes stage designer Serge Sudeikin, though de Bosset later divorced Sudeikin to marry Stravinsky.
-Though Yekaterina Stravinsky became aware of her husband's infidelity, the Stravinskys never divorced, likely due to the composer's refusal to separate.
-(Note: The complications that arose from traveling with de Bosset drove Stravinsky to request visas "for me and my secretary, Mme Vera Sudeikina" in 1924.
-The two grew so close that in 1929, Stravinsky told his publisher to give de Bosset the manuscript for one of his works, as she was returning to his home soon after.)
+After the war ended, Stravinsky decided that his residence in Switzerland was too far from Europe's musical activity, and briefly moved his family to Carantec.
+In September 1920, they moved to the home of French fashion designer Coco Chanel, an associate of Diaghilev's; there, Stravinsky composed the Symphonies of Wind Instruments, his early neoclassical work.
+After his relationship with Chanel developed into an affair, Stravinsky moved his family to the white émigré-hub Biarritz in May 1921, partly due to the presence of his other lover Vera de Bosset.
+At the time, Vera was married to former Ballet Russes stage designer Serge Sudeikin, though she later divorced him to marry Stravinsky.
+Though Yekaterina became aware of Stravinsky's infidelity, the couple never divorced, likely due to his refusal to separate.
+(Note: The complications that arose from traveling with Vera drove Stravinsky to request visas "for me and my secretary, Mme Vera Sudeikina" in 1924.
+The two grew so close that in 1929, Stravinsky told his publisher to give Vera the manuscript for one of his works, as she was returning to his home soon after.)